Table of Contents

 To do so, you can either use disk error checking tools or cmd command to check and fix existing file system errors on your device.

-Here is the example of using CMD command to fix file system errors:
+Here is the example of using the CMD command to fix file system errors:

 - Step 1: Press Windows + R keys simultaneously to invoke Run.
 Type cmd in the empty box and hit Enter.